 I have been organising bespoke London theatre tours and visits for around twenty years.
 Past and present clients include American universities SUNY New Paltz and SUNY Fredonia and the Rabat American School in Morocco.

 I custom-build your theatre package to suit your required focus.
 The package can include theatre visits, backstage talks and tours, classes, workshops, discussions, walking tours, and other cultural events.
 I can lecture on specific theatrical topics (see About Me and Teaching for my teaching experience).
-I can also provide assistance with organising transport and accommodation.

 - If the purpose of your tour is primarily entertainment, then I would suggest a mix of West End musicals and revivals in the West End and the National Theatre.